Srikanth8508/Databricks/Delta_sharing.md

 ## Purpose
 - Adds table into share
-- Makes table available for recipients
+- Makes table available externally

 ---

-# 4. Create Recipient
+# 6. Create Recipient

 ## Description
 Creates a Recipient object representing the external consumer.

-Recipients can be Databricks users, workspaces, or external systems.
+Recipients can be users, external organizations, or Databricks workspaces.

 ---